 In lock-step with nutrition is the fitness industry.
 New and innovative products are constantly coming out.
 Especially with today’s phones, fitness apps are a booming industry as well as the devices that sync up with them such as the Fitbit, Jawbone and the Nike FuelBand.
 Many people are calling this a fad, but I believe that as we become a more data obsessed society, things like this will only continue to grow in popularity, especially as they become more convenient to use.

-Fitness programs have been around forever, but as more and more people get in on the health bandwagon, it will only become more profitable as these are info products at their core.
+Fitness programs have been around forever.
+As more and more people get in on the health bandwagon, it only becomes more profitable.
+The nice part is that the core products are info products.
+This means you’re selling ideas and information rather than manufacturing expensive exercise equipment.
 Be ready to see more programs like Insanity & P90X.
 Sure, many will flop, but many will also succeed.

 I believe that in the future, live streamed training will be the standard.
 Pair that up with in-home cameras and you have the potential for remote personal training.
 The instructor will be able to pull up your camera and correct/encourage you in real time.